bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: none none ... none

-Prerequisites: Acquisition stopped (HALT) RNMRA only
+Prerequisites: Acquisition stopped (HALT); RNMRA only

 Description:
 `AMD` sets the receiver phase cycling. /MOD defines the number of different phase values to be used.
 These phase values